amadeus4dev/amadeus-java/README.md

         .build();
 ```

-Alternatively it can be initialized without any parameters if the environment
-variables `AMADEUS_CLIENT_ID` and `AMADEUS_CLIENT_SECRET` are present.
+Alternatively, it can be initialized without any parameters if the environment variables `AMADEUS_CLIENT_ID` and `AMADEUS_CLIENT_SECRET` are present.

 ```java
 Amadeus amadeus = Amadeus